Privacy statement

 Information pursuant to Article 13 of the EU General Data Protection Regulation (GDPR) for the Indico Event Management System

-1. Individuals and Contact Information
+1. Persons and Contact Information

 a.
-Data Controller under the GDPR
+Data Controller as Defined by the GDPR

 University of Hamburg